Scholarships for Non-Resident First-Year Students

 To be considered you must:

-- Your highest cumulative GPA your final year of high school, whether it is weighted or unweighted, will be considered for scholarship purposes.
+• Demonstrate a GPA of 3.2 or above.
+Your highest cumulative GPA, whether it is weighted or unweighted, will be considered for scholarship purposes.

-Note: Students cannot receive the Green and Gold Scholarship, Presidential, Provost’s, Dean’s, or Academic Recognition scholarships with the Western Undergraduate Exchange (WUE) award, the Native American Legacy Award, or the GI Promise, HB 15-1294 GI Benefits and Yellow Ribbon programs.
-If a student is awarded one of these scholarships and qualifies for a higher award, the lower valued award will be cancelled.
+• Students cannot combine the Green and Gold Scholarship with certain other CSU scholarships (the Western Undergraduate Exchange (WUE) award, the Native American Legacy Award, or the GI Promise, HB 15-1294 GI Benefits and Yellow Ribbon programs).
+If you receive more than one of these awards, the one that benefits you the most will remain and the others will be canceled.

-National Merit Finalists who list CSU as their first-choice institution with the National Merit Scholarship Corporation will automatically receive the highest level of the Green and Gold Scholarship for non-residents, as will National Hispanic Scholars and National Achievement Scholars.
+• National Merit Finalists who list CSU as their first-choice institution with the National Merit Scholarship Corporation will automatically receive the highest level of the Green and Gold Scholarship for non-residents, as will College Board First Generation Recognition Scholars and National Achievement Scholars.

 Renewal Criteria